 The London Tube Font: Introduction

-Johnston created a distinctive and readable typeface in the name of modernity, clarity, and elegance as Frank Pick (then Commercial Manager of the Underground Electric Railways Company of London (UERL)) commissioned him.
+Johnston created a distinctive and readable typeface in the name of modernity, clarity, and elegance, as Frank Pick (then Commercial Manager of the Underground Electric Railways Company of London (UERL)) commissioned him.
 What it produced is a geometric, but humanist, sans-serif typeface that transfers perfectly between functionality and artistic simplicity.

-Key Features of The London Tube Font
+Features of The London Tube Font

 Understanding what makes the London Tube font so unique requires a closer look at its defining features: